kagitmiadam/Valheim-DoOrDie-Mods/DoDSoloExperience/DoDSE_Configs/README.md

 ## Patch Notes

+**1.3.4**

+	Removed a bunch of config files that made their way into the zip from my testing.
+	Added Set drops for Mistlands, Deep North and Ash Lands monsters included in Giants, Minotaurs and Fantasy Creatures.
+	Tweaked MO Classes.

+**1.3.3**

+- Fix for Priest.

+**1.3.2**

+- Included correct EpicMMOSystem config.

+**1.3.1**

+- Removed the Build mods, down to user to choose which they want to use, now there are so many.
+- Updated for Magic Overhaul 1.5.5
+- Added Epic MMO System.
+- Added Fantasy Creatures.
+- Added Farmyard Animals.
+- Added Giants.
+- Added Supply Crates.

 **1.3**

-	Removed RRR Mods.
+- Removed RRR Mods.
-	Updated for new DoD Dll's.
+- Updated for new DoD Dll's.
-	Moved NPC spawns to the NPC Mod.
+- Moved NPC spawns to the NPC Mod.
-	Moved Reskined mobs spawns to the Monster Mod.
+- Moved Reskined mobs spawns to the Monster Mod.
-	Moved Mini Boss scaling to the NPC mod.
+- Moved Mini Boss scaling to the NPC mod.